Constellation-Labs/awesome-constellation/README.md

 ---

 <p align="center">
-	:two_hearts: We wholeheartedly welcome corrections, projects, designs, and so on.
-If you have an aha-moment, consider creating a short writeup or creating a tutorial to be credited here.
-See also the Process and Guidelines section.
+	:two_hearts: We wholeheartedly welcome projects, designs, corrections and so forth.
+If you have an aha!-moment, consider creating a short write-up or tutorial to be credited here.
+See also the Guidelines section.
 </p>
 <p align="center">
 	The layout of this file was drawn from the <a href="http://cityofzion.io/">CoZ</a> open source developer community.